Car-free movement: History

 Before the twentieth century, cities and towns were usually compact, containing narrow streets busy with human activity.
 In the early twentieth century, many of these settlements were adapted to accommodate the car with wider roads, more car parking spaces, and lower population densities, with space between urban buildings reserved for automotive use.
+In 1925, Los Angeles became the first American city to adopt a traffic ordinance that subordinated pedestrians to motor vehicles on city streets, and this became a model for the whole nation.

 Lower population densities caused urban sprawl with longer distances between locations.
 This also brought traffic congestion which made older transport methods unattractive or impractical, and created the conditions for more traffic and sprawl; the car system was "increasingly able to 'drive' out competitors, such as feet, bikes, buses and trains".
 This process led to changes in urban form and living patterns that offered little opportunity for people without a car.
+Walking as a primary means of transport fell sharply in place of driving, though this did not indicate preferences.